What are Cynthia’s fees for mediation or arbitration?

 Who should attend the mediation?

 Cynthia requests that all interested parties, stakeholders and counsel attend the mediation, including insurance representatives where at all possible.
 At the least, all interested parties and stakeholders should be available by telephone.
-If you are mediating through the Alameda County Superior Court ADR Program, please note that by local rule all named parties and a representative from any involved insurance company must attend the mediation.

 What amenities do you offer in your mediation space?

 We offer comfortable mediation space in The Ordway Building, which overlooks Lake Merritt in Oakland.
 We have a variety of conference rooms as needed to accommodate any size group.
 Our office is not fully staffed since COVID and we are not offering food and drink as we had previously.